barakz13/Feb22-MemeGenerator/README.md

 Create your own meme.

 ## Description
-plenty of options to style and when finished you can download it.
-Pixel perfect and fully responsive.
+Plenty of options to style and when finished you can download it.
+Game Style pixel perfect design.
+Fully responsive.

 ## Software and Languages used